Social Security

 • If you were in the military, your military discharge papers

-• The name of your bank and your account number so that your benefits can be deposited directly into your account
+• The name of your bank and your account number so your benefits can be deposited directly into your account

 The Social Security Retirement Benefit Estimator is an online tool that offers a personalized estimate of your Social Security benefit based on your earnings.